-Scotland is a nation of just over five million people occupying the northern third of the island of Great Britain, which lies off the north west coast of mainland Europe.
+Scotland is a nation of some 5.3 million people occupying the northern third of the island of Great Britain, which lies off the north west coast of mainland Europe.
 Large scale emigration in the past means that at least a further 20 million people worldwide trace their origins to Scotland, including over 9 million living in the United States, over 4 million living in Canada, and large numbers in just about every other corner of the globe: including, apparently, 250,000 in Russia.

 For a small country (by population the 113th largest in the world) Scotland has a history and a sense of identity that gives it an enormously powerful and positive image worldwide.
 This is, after all, the nation that gave the world golf; scotch whisky; tartan; the kilt; bagpipes; haggis; a remarkable number of advances in science and engineering; and a poet, Robert Burns, whose birthday, on 25 January, each year is said to be the second most celebrated birthday worldwide.

 Scotland shares its only land border with England, to the south, and it is otherwise surrounded by sea: the North Sea to the east, the Irish Sea to the south west, and the Atlantic to the north and west.
 The total land area is 30,400 square miles or 78,800 square kilometers, giving it an overall population density of 168 people per square mile or 65 people per square kilometer.
 A large proportion of the population is found in a relatively small part of the country, the Central Lowlands, in which you find Scotland's capital city, Edinburgh, with a population of some 465,000, and its largest city Glasgow, whose wider conurbation has a population of some 1,200,000.